-The only accepted standard coat color for the Maltese is white, where the Golden Retriever must be golden but can vary in shade from a much lighter blonde to a deeper reddish gold.
+The only standard coat color for the Maltese is white, whereas the Golden Retriever must be golden but can vary in shade from a much lighter blonde to a deeper reddish gold.

-The Golden Maltese often has the darker coloration of the ears and muzzles like that of the Golden Retriever and a black nose and paw pads with dark brown eyes.
+The Golden Maltese (awesome pics here) often has a darker coloration of the ears and muzzles like that of the Golden Retriever and a black nose and paw pads with dark brown eyes.

 The Golden Retriever Maltese offspring excels in protecting the family and serving as a loyal companion.
 While it is a good “family breed,” this mixed breed pup does tend to develop a stronger single-person bond.

-Although many Golden Maltese traits seem to derive from the Golden Retriever, if they are too fawned over by overprotective owners, this mixed breed can develop “small dog syndrome.”
+Although many Maltese mixed with Golden Retriever traits seem to derive from the Golden Retriever, if they are too fawn over by overprotective owners, this mixed breed can develop “small dog syndrome.”

-When it comes to family life, the Golden Maltese can excel in a family of any size.
-These dogs even do well with younger children so long as they are familiar with how to respect smaller dogs.
+Regarding family life, the Golden Mixed Maltese can excel in a family of any size.
+These dogs do well with younger children as long as they know how to respect smaller dogs.

-A great dog for dog owners of all experience levels, the Golden Maltese is eager to please and once they form a bond with their “person,” a few words of encouragement can cement a new command quite quickly.
+An excellent dog for dog owners of all experience levels, the Golden Maltese is eager to please, and once they form a bond with their “person,” a few words of encouragement can cement a new command quite quickly.

-The offspring of the Golden Retriever and Maltese can be at risk for a variety of heritable conditions because both parent breeds are prone to many of the same illnesses.
+The Golden Retriever’s and Maltese’s offspring can be at risk for various heritable conditions because both parent breeds are prone to many of the same illnesses.
 Legitimate concerns include:

 - Food allergies